Massachusetts Court Records

 - Armed Robbery: The law grants the court the power to sentence an offender of this crime to the maximum penalty of life imprisonment at a state prison or for any number of years the court decides to.

-- Larceny: Stealing goods or property worth above $1,200 is liable to a time in the state prison for a period that is not more than 5 years.
-The law provides an alternative punishment of a fine for an amount, not more than $25,000 and imprisonment in jail for a period, not more than 2 years.
+- Larceny: Stealing goods or property worth above $1,200 is liable to a time in state prison for a period of not more than 5 years.
+The law provides an alternative punishment of a fine of not more than $25,000 and imprisonment in jail for a period of not more than 2 years.

-- Arson: Burning a house people are domiciled in is liable to a time in the state prison for a period, not more than 20 years.
-Alternatively, the Massachusetts General Laws prescribe imprisonment in jail or house of correction for a period that is not more than 2 ½ years or the payment of a fine that should not be more than $10,000.
-Paying a fine and also serving either of the types of imprisonment is also acceptable to the law.
+- Arson: Burning a house where people are domiciled is liable to a term in state prison, not more than 20 years.
+Alternatively, the Massachusetts General Laws prescribe imprisonment in jail or a house of correction for a period of not more than 2 ½ years or the payment of a fine that should not be more than $10,000.
+Paying a fine and serving either of the types of imprisonment is also acceptable under the law.

 - Vehicular Manslaughter: Vehicular manslaughter carries a penalty of imprisonment at the state prison for a period that should not be less than 5 years but should not exceed 20 years.
 The law also prescribes a fine that should not be more than $25,000.

-Massachusetts laws give the time frame within which a felony case may be filed.
-If that number of years passes without that crime being prosecuted at the court, it may never be brought up again for trial.
+Massachusetts laws give a time frame within which a felony case may be filed.
+If that number of years passes without that crime being prosecuted in court, it may never be brought up again for trial.
 Different offenses have different time limits under the criminal statute of limitations.
-For example, Robbery or intent to rob or murder has a 10-year limit within which it must have been investigated and brought to court.
+For example, Robbery or intent to rob or murder has a 10-year limit within which it should have been investigated and brought to court.
 Rape or abuse of a child has a 15-year limit while the rape of any other person is pegged at 6 years.
 Larceny, arson, and kidnapping all have their limit set at 6 years.
 Murder is the only felony case that has no time limit.
-It can be investigated and brought to court at any time.
+It may be investigated and brought to court at any time.

 Can I get a Felony Removed from a Court Record in Massachusetts?

-In the commonwealth of Massachusetts, a felony can be removed from a court record by sealing or by expunging such records.
+In the Commonwealth of Massachusetts, a felony may be removed from a court record by sealing or expunging such records.
 Expunging a record goes deeper than just sealing it and can be done in two ways.
 Time-based expungement, according to Massachusetts laws, has some stringent criteria that include proof that the offense was committed as a juvenile and did not result in death or serious bodily injury.
-The lapse of time given before a petitioner can file for expungement of a felony from a court record is 7 years after the petitioner must have served the entire sentence for the felony committed.
-The petitioner must also not have any other criminal case on file.
-To qualify for a non-time-based expungement, the petitioner must prove that a case of false or stolen identity was involved.
-A proof that error was made by law enforcement or by the court employees and a proof that expunging the record will be in the interest of justice will also be required.
+The lapse of time given before a petitioner can file for expungement of a felony from a court record is 7 years after the petitioner should have served the entire sentence for the felony committed.
+The petitioner should also not have any other criminal case on file.
+To qualify for a non-time-based expungement, the petitioner is typically required to prove that a case of false or stolen identity was involved.
+Proof that an error was made by law enforcement or court employees, as well as proof that expunging the record may be in the interest of justice, mayl also be required.

-If the petitioner is not a citizen, it is not advisable to have felony records expunged until the petitioner has multiple records of the particular case that will be expunged.
-This is especially true for a non-time-based expungement that the petitioner was found not guilty or the case was discontinued by the prosecution.
-The reason for this is that there will not be any record of that particular case left after expungement except for an FBI record that will not show the outcome of the case.
+If the petitioner is not a citizen, it is generally not advisable to have felony records expunged until the petitioner has multiple records of the particular case that will be expunged.
+This is especially true for a non-time-based expungement where the petitioner was found not guilty or the prosecution discontinued the case.
+The reason for this is that there will not be any record of that particular case left after expungement, except for an FBI record that will not show the outcome of the case.
 This might lead to a deportation if the petitioner cannot prove that the case was ruled in their favor.

 Expungement is not the same as sealing court records in Massachusetts.
 After a record has been sealed, members of the public do not have access to it but law enforcement agencies have full access to those records.
-Even members of the public can access those records once they have been granted authorization by the court.
+Members of the public may access those records once the court has granted them authorization.
 However, expungement means the record will be permanently destroyed and no other state, municipal, or county agencies will have access to those records.
-It is a more thorough cleanup than just a sealing of the court records.
+It is a more thorough cleanup than just sealing the court records.

 How Long Does a Felony Stay on Your Record in Massachusetts?

 A felony record stays on the offender’s record until the offender gets it sealed or expunged.
 A felony record can be sealed 7 years after the completion of the sentence attached to that offense.
-A conviction for a sex offense that required the offender registering as a sex offender cannot be sealed until after 15 years after the completion of the sentence.
-This means it will be on the offender’s record for 15 years till it gets sealed.
-An offender that was found guilty of bribing an elected official can never be sealed.
-It will be on the offender’s record forever.
+A conviction for a sex offense that required the offender to register as a sex offender cannot be sealed until 15 years after the completion of the sentence.
+This means it typically remains on the offender’s record for 15 years till it gets sealed.
+An offender found guilty of bribing an elected official can never be sealed.
+It may be on the offender’s record forever.

-For cases that the defendant was found not guilty or a case that was eventually dismissed or one in which prosecution discontinued the trial may be sealed by a judge immediately without any waiting period.
+In cases where the defendant was found not guilty, the case was eventually dismissed, or the prosecution discontinued the trial, the judge may seal the case immediately without any waiting period.

 What is a Misdemeanor in Massachusetts?

 Misdemeanors in Massachusetts are crimes that do not carry the maximum penalty of serving time at a state prison or death.
-They are not as grievous as felonies but are still serious offense on their own.
-The maximum penalty for a misdemeanor is usually 2½ years at the house of correction or fines.
-They are mostly heard at the district court because the penalty for committing misdemeanor offenses usually does not include the death penalty or time at the state prison.
+They are not as grievous as felonies, but are still serious offenses.
+The maximum penalty for a misdemeanor is usually 2½ years in the house of correction or fines.
+They are primarily heard at the district court because the penalty for committing misdemeanor offenses usually does not include the death penalty or time in the state prison.
 Only the superior court has the power to give such sentences for felony cases.
-There is no classification of misdemeanors in different classes in Massachusetts.
-Individual crimes are mentioned in the general laws and maximum penalties for each crime are spelt out in the statutes.
+There is no classification of misdemeanors into different classes in Massachusetts.
+Individual crimes are mentioned in the general laws, and maximum penalties for each crime are spelled out in the statutes.

 - Assault and Battery: The General Laws set the maximum penalty for committing assault and battery at 2½ years at the house of correction or a fine that should not exceed $1,000.